alwaleedibrahim/grokking-algorithms-exercises/chapter-1/chapter-1.md

     - O(n)
 ## Exercise 1.6
 - You want to read the numbers of just the As.
 (This is a tricky one!
 It involves concepts that are covered more in chapter 4.
 Read the answer—you may be surprised!)
-    - My initial answer for this question before reading chapter 4 is O(n), because the number of As is dependent on the number of the whole phone book.
-So as the size of the book grows up, the As also grow up making run time of this scenario O(n)
+    - My initial answer for this question before reading chapter 4 was O(n), because the number of As is dependent on the number of the whole phone book.
+So as the size of the book grows, the As also grow, making the run time of this scenario O(n).
+    - Revisited after reading chapter 4.
+My initial answer is right, but I can now express it more precisely.
+We can assume that the number of As is 1/26 of the total number of names in the book and hence O(1/26 * n) is equal to O(n) because constants don’t really matter in big O notation.